Expand and collapse hierarchy members

 Expand and collapse works similarly for a treemap visualization.
-Just right-click a treemap node and select Expand.
+Just right-click a treemap rectangle and select Expand.

 Table visualizations support expand and collapse functionality through the use of expander buttons (triangles) in row header and column header cells.
 These are toggle buttons that can be used to expand or collapse.
-Alternatively, you can right-click a cell and use Expand or Collapse from the context menu.
+Alternatively, you can right-click (or long-tap) a cell and use Expand or Collapse from the context menu.

 3. Expand/collapse on click

 If you want to be able to simply click on data to expand or collapse it, you can easily set up this interaction for any visualization that supports expanding and collapsing.

 When editing a dashboard or another view with your metric set added, select the visualization and choose Set Up Interactions in the toolbar, then choose Expand / Collapse.